Achievable logoAchievable logo

 Type of drug Characteristics Examples

-Agonist Drug binds to receptor and produces desired response Epinephrine binding on beta 1 receptor increases heart rate
+Agonist Drug binds to a receptor and produces the desired response.
+Epinephrine binding on beta 1 receptor increases heart rate

 Antagonist Drug binds to a receptor and prevents an agonist from binding to the receptor; antagonists do not themselves have inherent activity on the receptor Propranolol binding to beta receptor prevents epinephrine binding to beta receptor so that epinephrine is not able to increase heart rate

-Partial agonist Drug binds to a receptor resulting in less effect than that produced by an agonist on the same receptor Buprenorphine on opioid receptors; Beta blockers with intrinsic sympathomimetic activity like pindolol, acebutolol; aripiprazole on dopamine receptors
+Partial agonist Drug binds to a receptor but produces a smaller effect than a full agonist acting on the same receptor.
+Buprenorphine on opioid receptors; Beta blockers with intrinsic sympathomimetic activity like pindolol, acebutolol; aripiprazole on dopamine receptors

-Inverse agonist Drug binds to a receptor producing a response that is opposite to the effect of an agonist e.g. if agonist binding increases heart rate then inverse agonist binding decreases heart rate and antagonist binding will not allow the heart rate to increase, but it definitely would not decrease from baseline.
+Inverse agonist Drug binds to a receptor and produces the opposite response of an agonist.
+For example, if agonist binding increases heart rate, then inverse agonist binding decreases heart rate.
+In contrast, antagonist binding prevents the heart rate from increasing, but it would not decrease it below baseline.
 In the presence of an agonist, the inverse agonist behaves like an antagonist.
 Carvedilol on beta receptors, naloxone on opioid receptors

 An antagonist can inhibit the actions of both agonists and inverse agonists.